 Camera Abuse: Every story ends with the camera operator murdered, and in a few the camera definitely gets destroyed (leading one to wonder how the old man got the tapes).
 In "Tuesday the 17th" a splash of blood ends up on the camera and remains there for the rest of the segment.

 The last shot of "Amateur Night" suggests that the cameraman's camera glasses fall off and hit the ground after Lily swoops down and carries him off.

 Cosmic Horror Story: There's certainly implications of this trope at work in most of the stories, most noticably in "10/31/98" and "Tape 56".

 Crapsack World: If indeed all the tapes, including the ones from the sequel(s?) take place in the same world then everybody is screwed.
-You have a early stage Zombie Apocalypse outbreak, malevolent aliens, ghosts, monster/ghost/demons that look like digital glitches, succubus, an insane cult that brought a rampaging demon into the world and what looks like a 2nd type of Zombie Apocalypse, a evil corporation (or at least a neglectful one), and psycho lesbians.
+You have malevolent aliens, ghosts, monster/ghost/demons that look like digital glitches, succubus, an insane cult that brought a rampaging demon into the world and what looks like a Zombie Apocalypse, an evil corporation (or at least a neglectful one), and psycho lesbians.

 Creepy Child: The aliens in "The Sick Thing That Happened to Emily When She Was Younger" look like this.

 Cry for the Devil: A more literal example than most, as it seems that Lily, a succubus in disguise, was quite sincere about liking Clint, and actually seems to be suppressing her tendencies to pair up with him.
 Then Lisa passes out, and Lily gives into her tendencies when Shane presses the issue.
 The portion in the stairwell is what underscores this most.